-While planning the creation of a community, I needed a way to implement effective moderation; among other automated tasks.
+While planning the creation of a community, I needed to implement effective moderation among other automated tasks.
 Using the Application Programming Interface (API) provided by a messaging platform would allow me to implement these features in a Chat Bot.
 To be specific, an API represents a definition on HOW to communicate (from computer to computer) within a network.
 A Chat Bot is an application that communicates by making requests (from one computer to another) to use an API.
 An application (that is run on a computer) makes requests by executing code (created in a programming language).
 The code of an application that makes requests to an API is called the API Wrapper.

 Discord is a messaging platform which has permissions for moderation purposes, communication channels, threads, forums, voice chats, screen sharing, events, and the ability to automate via an API.
 Discord alternatives include TeamSpeak, Matrix, Harmony, and Guilded.
 However, none of these platforms are as feature-rich as Discord yet; with the exception of Guilded which lacks an official Bot API.
 In addition, I have used Discord since 2016.
 As a result, I decided to use Discord as a messaging platform for my community.